 Simulating the ACME Robots

-The robots in this scenario are simulated on IBM cloud using a NodeRed flow.
+The robots in this scenario are simulated on the IBM cloud using a NodeRed flow.
 The simulator sends robot data events every 5 minutes as MQTT messages to the Watson IoT Platform service included and preconfigured in Maximo Asset Monitor.
-The event contains robot data for load, torque, speed and acceleration using the following MQTT event message schema in JSON format.
+The event contains robot data for load, torque, speed, and acceleration using the following MQTT event message schema in JSON format.

 Configuring Anomaly Detection

 All ACME Robots in this scenario is of the same type and send the same torque, load, speed, and acceleration sensor data.
 The robots are monitored as an ACME_Robot entity type with torque, load, speed, and acc metrics.
 Maximo Asset Monitor provides an out-of-the-box catalog of anomaly model functions that can be configured with data metrics as inputs.
 The model computes an anomaly model score.
 The score is a likelihood of anomalous data within a time window of data samples.
 The anomaly function scans the time-series torque data and produces a time graph of anomaly scores.
 Maximo Asset Monitor provides a predefined set of anomaly models.
 In the robot scenario demonstrator, we are using a saliency-based generalized anomaly scoring model.
 The model employs Saliency and GAM on windowed time series data to compute an anomaly score from the covariance matrix.
 An alert function in Maximo Asset Monitor can be configured with the anomaly model score as a parameter to compare with a set threshold.
 If the score is above the threshold an anomaly is detected and an alert is created.
 In this scenario, the torque anomaly alerts are set to trigger alerts at a threshold of 100.

 Maximo Asset Monitor provides two types of operational monitor dashboards; Summary Dashboards and Entity Dashboards.